ansible/ansible/docsite/rst/become.rst

     equivalent to adding sudo_user: or su_user: to a play or task

 become_method
-    at play or task level overrides the default method set in ansibile.cfg
+    at play or task level overrides the default method set in ansible.cfg

 New ansible_ variables